Contents ↓

 The Mixer is located on the left-hand side of the Bottom Tray and is modeled after a DJ-style audio mixer.
 Channels are blended from left-to-right, with optional grouping and reordering.
 Each channel strip offers a set of core controls.

-- Crossfader Assignment: + buttons assign this channel to a crossfader
+• Crossfader Assignment: A + B buttons assign this channel to a crossfader

 The Master channel offers additional controls.